-(a) a search of a person conducted by quickly running the hands over the person's outer garments; and function of the police service includes an investigation conducted by a police officer for a declared agency.

-(b) an examination of anything worn or carried by the person that is conveniently and voluntarily removed by the person.
+- (a) a search of a person conducted by quickly running the hands over the person's outer garments; and - (b) an examination of anything worn or carried by the person that is conveniently and voluntarily removed by the person.

 government entity means a government entity under the Public Service Act 2008, section 24, other than subsection (1)(d), (e) and (f).